1203 - Career Executive Assignments (CEA)

 To streamline the publishing of departmental CEA Action Proposals in a timely, complete and efficient manner, PMD requires the necessary CEA concept information must fit within the space provided on the form.
 Additional attachments are not accepted.
 Departments must submit the saved CalHR 881 form in a live fill-and-print portable document format (PDF).
 Departments should also submit a signed, static PDF version of the form.
 Both versions should be submitted to the CEA email mailbox (CEA@calhr.ca.gov).

-In accordance with the new regulation, PMD will place the department’s submitted CEA Action Proposal information on our public website for the required 30-calendar day public notice period.
-During this 30-calendar day period the CEA Action Proposal is subject to opposition from any interested party, as well analysis by PMD.
+In accordance with California Code of Regulations, title 2, section 548.5, PMD will place the department's submitted CEA Action Proposal information on our public website for the required 30-calendar day public notice period without review.
+Departments with a signed CEA Delegation Agreement have the primary delegated responsibility for ensuring each CEA concept submitted for the 30-day public posting both initially and continuously meets the requirements of Government Code 18547.
+During this 30-calendar day period the CEA Action Proposal is subject to opposition from any interested party.

 If no opposition is filed during the 30-calendar day period, the proposed CEA concept will be established without a hearing by the five-member SPB.
 If the submitting department has a valid, signed CEA Delegation Agreement, PMD will also work with the department to revise the CEA salary cap to include the new CEA concept.

-If upon analysis PMD determines there are significant concerns with the proposal, PMD may withdraw the proposal and seek clarification from the requestor.
-If a valid opposition as determined by PMD is submitted within the 30-calendar day period, PMD staff may request departments submit additional substantiation and documents such as letters of support, organizational charts and duty statements.
-After careful review and analysis, PMD staff may either disapprove the proposal or schedule it for hearing by the five-member SPB, similar to the previous process.
+If a valid opposition as determined by PMD is submitted within the 30-calendar day period, PMD staff may request departments submit additional substantiation and documents.
+After careful review and analysis, PMD staff may either disapprove the proposal or recommend for SPB approval and schedule it for hearing by the five-member SPB.

 Presence of a departmental CEA Action Proposal on CalHR's public website is not an indication of CalHR's endorsement of the request.